Lake Snowden: Recreation

 Lake Snowden offers a wide range of outdoor recreation with a grass and sand beach, swimming area and adjacent fields.
 Horseback riding and boating are popular, with 12.5 miles of horse trails and several types of rentable watercraft.
 There are 125 camp sites in four areas of the park: The Locust Grove, Big Oak camp, Hickory Camp, and Hilltop Camp.
 The park also has two shelter houses with seating for 75 each for picnicking.

 The Ohio Department of Natural Resources orders Lake Snowden to be a "no wake" lake or idle only lake in order to keep the lake's natural beauty and reduce erosion caused by large waves.
 A boat launching ramp is located on the south side of the lake, near State Route 50.

 Pawpaw Festival

-The Ohio Pawpaw Festival is held at Lake Snowden around the third weekend of September each year, for the local pawpaw tree fruits.
+The Ohio Pawpaw Festival was held at Lake Snowden around the third weekend of September each year, for the local pawpaw tree fruits.
 The pawpaw is North America's largest native tree fruit which grows particularly well in Southern Ohio.
 Some popular events at the festival include the pawpaw cook off, the best pawpaw competition, and the pawpaw eating contest.
 Several Ohio breweries provide a unique beer brewed with the fruit's pulp at the beer garden.